MinbinGong/disk-multi-map/README.md

 # Disk Multi Map

 An elegant C++ implementation of a disk-based multi-map hash table, written as a part of an Intro to Computer Science class project.
 It makes efficient use of space by remembering the locations of deleted entries (also using no additional space).
-Due to the project requirement, each key, value, or context can be a maximum of 120 characters.
+Due to the project requirements, each key, value, or context can be a maximum of 120 characters.
 The data is stored in a binary file and the iterator supports caching.

 The map supports multiple items with the same key, value, and context (hence a multimap).
 The items are stored in no particular order.
 Insertion is constant time.
 Erasure is O(K) where K is the number of nodes matching the key, value, and context.
 Search is O(K) where K is the number of nodes matching the key, value, and context.